natkehoe/EGH400-Camera-Calibration/README.md

 MATLAB scripts are created for calibration and comparison with OptiTracker results.
 Outputs of these scripts include...
 - Camera matrix from the calibration session
 - World Transformations

+## `extrinsics_test.m`
+Used to analyse the checkerboard marker image; outputs the checkerboard origin position.

+## TEST1_CameraCalibration1

+### `WorldTransfromations11.m`
+Creates the 3D environment of the Optitracker global position; camera position (estimated); optitracker output and the checkerboard marker position (based on camera intrinsics).
+By comparing the optitracker output and camera output, the precise camera position can be determined.